 - Inspection Certificate (SGS, Cotecna, Bureau Veritas, Intertek, etc)

 - Phytosanitary certificate

 - Fumigation certificate

-An important question that still needs to be answered is how to find sesame seed exporters in Nigeria.
+An important question that still needs to be answered is how to find sesame oil exporters in Nigeria.
 You can use any of the methods listed below: